 Brad Jorgensen was hired as the first-ever head coach of the Saint Leo University Men's Lacrosse team in January 2005.
-He enters his tenth season in 2015 and currently stands 68-59 record at Saint Leo, and a career mark of 113-109.
+He wrapped up his eleventh season in 2016 and currently stands 84-71 record at Saint Leo, and a career mark of 129-121.

 The 2014 season featured a big change for the men’s lacrosse program, as the Lions competed for the first time in the Sunshine State Conference and reached the its first ever Sunshine State Conference Tournament.
 The Lions finished yet another season above .500 (8-7) and also earned the program’s first shutout victory over Lynn University in an 11-0 decision.
 In addition, the Lions accomplished a three game win streak during the beginning portion of the season and a home record of 5-2.
 The team also set several single season marks including most shots in a season (626) and face off wins and loss percentage (.662).
 Jorgensen’s Lions earned the “Ace” Adams Sportsmanship Award and Jorgensen was named as the DI/II South Head Coach for the 73rd USILA/LaxWorld North-South Game.
 The Lions also posted one USILA Scholar All-America selection, nine All-SSC Selections, and four SSC Player of the Week award winners.
 Jorgensen’s talented squad also produced an NCAA statistical champion for face-off winning percentage in sophomore Will Cothron.